astropy/astropy-APEs/APE8.rst

 This code of conduct applies to all community situations online and offline, including mailing lists, forums, social media, conferences, meetings, associated social events, and one-to-one interactions.

 Parts of this code of conduct have been adapted from the `PSF code of conduct <https://www.python.org/psf/codeofconduct/>`_.

+The Astropy Community Code of Conduct is licensed under a Creative Commons Attribution 4.0 International License.
+You should have received a copy of the license along with this work.
+If not, see http://creativecommons.org/licenses/by/4.0/.

 Branches and pull requests